Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsubsection{Natural Disaster Region Coverage}

 In the aftermath of natural disasters, when \acp{TN} collapse, \ac{HAPS} can provide real-time aerial surveillance and rapid, reliable communication.
 Covering vast and remote regions, they ensure effective disaster response and emergency connectivity for first responders~\cite{gharbi2019overview}.
-Study~\cite{yu2024research} examined \ac{UAV}-based \ac{HAPS} for disaster scenarios, highlighting their rapid deployment, flexible coverage, and communication recovery, while identifying challenges such as backhaul limitations, platform constraints, and communication capacity that require targeted solutions.
-Real-time monitoring using \ac{HAPS} was demonstrated in~\cite{baraniello2021application}, showing persistent, high-resolution imaging from altitudes around 20\,km, enabling stable, continuous coverage of affected areas.
-In~\cite{lahdekorpi2010replacing}, \ac{HAPS} restored services in a disrupted \ac{UMTS} network, achieving 70\% throughput recovery when terrestrial \acp{BS} were unavailable, underscoring their effectiveness in disaster recovery operations.
+Yu~\textit{et al.}~\cite{yu2024research} examined \ac{UAV}-based \ac{HAPS} for disaster scenarios, highlighting their rapid deployment, flexible coverage, and communication recovery, while identifying challenges such as backhaul limitations, platform constraints, and communication capacity that require targeted solutions.
+Real-time monitoring using \ac{HAPS} was demonstrated by Baraniello~\textit{et al.}~\cite{baraniello2021application}, showing persistent, high-resolution imaging from altitudes around 20\,km, enabling stable, continuous coverage of affected areas.
+In the study provided by L{\"a}hdekorpi~\textit{et al.}~\cite{lahdekorpi2010replacing}, \ac{HAPS} restored services in a disrupted \ac{UMTS} network, achieving 70\% throughput recovery when terrestrial \acp{BS} were unavailable, underscoring their effectiveness in disaster recovery operations.